dallasfoley/progress-tracker-backend/README.md

 ### DuckDNS

-This a website that allows us the use a subdomain of their site for essentially a free domain.
-This allows us to not worry about our backend URL giving away any information about our EC2 instance, as NGINX decrypts HTTPS traffic to the URL DuckDNS gives us, which then reroutes to our Docker container running our Java app.
+This is a website that allows us to use a subdomain of their site for essentially a free domain.
+This allows us to not worry about our backend URL giving away any information about our EC2 instance, as NGINX decrypts HTTPS traffic to the URL DuckDNS gives us, which NGINX then reroutes to our Docker container running locally on the EC2 instance, running our Java app.
+It also allows us not to worry about paying for a domain for our backend, while a free-tier Vercel account allows a free https vercel subdomain for the BFF frontend; I'm also using AWS free-tier, so the frontend and backend are both deployed completely for free :D

 ### Certbot